Current Faculty & Energy Law Advisory Board

 Professor of Law

-- Served as principal shareholder in a boutique tax firm and represented clients before the Internal Revenue Service and state tax agencies.
+- Principal shareholder in a boutique tax firm and represented individuals and businesses before the Internal Revenue Service and state tax agencies

 William R. Keffer, J.D.